therealjtgill/therealjtgill.github.io/index.md

 ![Controller](/assets/controller_small.png)

 The boxes in green show the layers of the controller.
 The arrows entering/exiting the controller layers on the left/right sides show that the layers can possibly be RNN's.
-The vector values emitted from the $n^th$
+The vector values emitted from the last layer of the controller network are used to write-to and read-from memory.

 ### Read/Write Heads